jlhallUmass/CTF_stego-101/writeup.md

 ### 2. bell.html

-This webpage has a image of a bell, `bell.jpg` and a button to ring it.
+This webpage has an image of a bell, `bell.jpg` and a button to ring it.
 This time, the flag is hidden within the .wav file that plays when you click the button.

-First step is finding the sound file.
+The first step is finding the sound file.
 Analyzing the code will show that the webpage's button calls a ringBell() function from the bell.js javascript file.
 If you look at that file, you will see it creates its Audio object from `/sounds/bell.wav`.
 If you navigate to `https://localhost:<port>/sounds/bell.wav`, you will be able to find a direct link and download to the wav file.
 (Alternatively, you can look at the network monitor in chrome to find a link to `bell.wav`.

-The flag was hidden in this file using `steghide` with no password (NOTE: there is a hint here. if you observer the metadata for the audio file, you will find a reference to steghide).
+The flag was hidden in this file using `steghide` with no password (NOTE: there is a hint here.
+If you observe the metadata for the audio file, you will find a reference to steghide).
 If you run `steghide extract -sf bell.wav`, you will find the next flag:
 ```
 $ steghide extract -sf bell.wav -xf -
 Enter passphrase: